evan-rf/etachov.github.io/_posts/2018-06-30-building-boundaries.md

 <iframe width='100%' height='500px' frameBorder='0' src='http://etachov.io/projects/2018-06-30-building-boundaries-map.html'></iframe>
 <center><i>Explore the full screen map <a href = "http://etachov.io/projects/2018-06-30-building-boundaries-map.html" target = "_blank">here</a></i></center><br>

-Spend a few minutes exploring the map and you'll see (1) that Bing Maps team's results quite good and (2) there are still anomalies that demonstrate why this is such a hard problem.
-Notably, the two-step approach struggles with irregular buildings.
+Spend a few minutes exploring the map and you'll see (1) that the Bing Maps team's results are quite good and (2) there are still anomalies that demonstrate why this is such a hard problem.
+Notably, the two-step approach struggles with irregular buildings, especially those with curves.

 <br>
 <center><b>Hirshhorn Museum</b></center>